KQM-git/TCL/docs/evidence/equipment/artifacts.md

 * Anemo characters that have 4-Piece vv and are onfield during a Swirl they dont trigger CANNOT shred: [YouTube](https://www.youtube.com/watch?v=6cGhQPbbdns&list=PLz6QN9PtrDi2ljLiXeHD3uNY6tLTaM4rB&index=11)

 Non-Anemo wearers that are onfield and trigger the Swirl:
-Tests showed that they can shred with 4-Piece vv as long as they trigger the Swirl with any element which is not Geo/Anemo \(which is only possible against enemies with an innate Anemo aura like the Anemo hypostasis\)
+Tests showed that they can shred with 4-Piece vv as long as they trigger the Swirl with any Element which is not Geo/Anemo \(which is only possible against enemies with an innate Anemo aura like the Anemo hypostasis\)

 List of tests:

-* Stat page for "Pyro as trigger element for Swirl with 4-Piece vv, WILL IT SHRED": [YouTube](https://www.youtube.com/watch?v=IXaYPqGqzOw&list=PLz6QN9PtrDi2ljLiXeHD3uNY6tLTaM4rB&index=12)
+* Stat page for "Pyro as trigger Element for Swirl with 4-Piece vv, WILL IT SHRED": [YouTube](https://www.youtube.com/watch?v=IXaYPqGqzOw&list=PLz6QN9PtrDi2ljLiXeHD3uNY6tLTaM4rB&index=12)
 * With Pyro as Trigger for Swirl, 4-Piece vv procs the shred \(vs Anemo hypo\): [YouTube](https://www.youtube.com/watch?v=OOjnH_y59dM&list=PLz6QN9PtrDi2ljLiXeHD3uNY6tLTaM4rB&index=13)

 **Conclusion:** 4-Piece vv wearers can only shred if they fulfil the 2 requirements of being the trigger of the Swirl and being onfield during the Swirl.
 Other elements like Pyro/Cryo can also shred with 4-Piece vv with the same 2 requirements.